tturocy/tturocy.github.io/index.md

 My work incorporates a richer notion of process, which takes into account the role that choice architecture, labeling, and social context, among others, colour the choice process.
-I am currently pursuing this as a co-I along with colleagues at UEA, Nottingham, and Warwick in the
-[ESRC Network for Integrated Behavioural Science](http://www.behavioural-science.ac.uk), under its theme _&quot;The science of consumer behaviour&quot;_.
-From February 2020, my colleague Rose Meleady (UEA School of Psychology) and I are collaborating in a Knowledge Transfer Partnership (funded by InnovateUK) with Anglian Water, to embed knowledge and capacity to develop, implement and test behaviour change interventions.
+Previous funding for my work has come as part of the [ESRC Network for Integrated Behavioural Science](http://www.behavioural-science.ac.uk), under its theme _&quot;The science of consumer behaviour&quot;_, and from an InnovateUK-funded Knowledge Transfer Partnership with my colleague Rose Meleady (UEA Psychology) and Anglian Water, to embed knowledge and capacity to develop, implement and test behaviour change interventions.